M66B/NetGuard/FAQ.md

 I am happy to check what the cause of a crash is and I will fix it whenever possible, but I need a logcat captured from your PC with the crash log for this.
 Since logcats are mostly quite large, I will need the exact time of the crash as well.
 If you don't know how to capture a logcat from your PC, please use your favorite search engine to find one of the numerous guides.

+<a name="FAQ62"></a>
+**(62) How can I solve 'There was a problem parsing the package' ?**

+Likely causes are that the downloaded APK file is damaged (which could be caused by a virus scanner) or that you are trying to install NetGuard on a not supported Android version.

 <br />